aki-tera/023_TarReader/README.md

 ### specification
 - can use `read` and `readline`, `readlines`.
-- can list filenames in the compressed files and the compressed files in commpressed files.
+- can get filenames in the compressed files and the compressed files in commpressed files.

 ## Requirement